MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 #> (
 ```

-Some of the text is readable
+A lot of the text is readable
-but there is much
+but there is
+a lot
-to be done
+to do
-to fix all errors.
+to fix all of the errors.
-But this is only one page.
+And this is only one page!
 Maybe things would be better
-for someone with better handwriting.
+for someone with better handwriting
+than me.

-In the next section we try
+In the next section I’ll try
-to quantify how close this
+to quantify how close
+the text
+extracted by Vision API
+from the handwritten pages
-text is to the original text
+is to the original text
-by measuring the
+by measuring
 edit distance
 to the equivalent
 page of text